Best tax software for 2020: TurboTax, H&R Block, Jackson Hewitt and more compared

-Tax Day 2020 is Wednesday.
+Tax Day 2020 is here.
 The standard April 15 date was moved to July 15 by the IRS because of the coronavirus pandemic.
-With one day left in the tax season, there are options to file fast.
+With the tax season deadline here, there are options to file fast.

 Read more: Tax deadlines and dates for 2020: When they're due, how to file online and more